 • When and in what class(es) is ELD/ESL instruction provided (FLS and DALE)?
 Which instructional staff members are responsible for providing ELD/ESL instruction or support?
-(See previous section on ELD/ESL Delivery Models)
+(See "Delivery Models for ELD" on page 17.)

 The answers to these questions could point to a comprehensive, more structured set of ELA program materials that integrate specific ELD/ESL components within a given materials package, or a more flexible ELA and ELD/ESL program comprised of carefully chosen materials, text sets, and resources that together support the district-created curriculum (with curriculum maps, units, etc.).